jeannempowell/JCM_pd-on-facebook/README.md

 ## Citing This Work

 If you use this repository, please cite:
 Powell, J.M., Cao, C., Means, K., Lakamana, S., Sarker, A., & McKay, J.L.
 Evaluation of Facebook as a Longitudinal Data Source for Parkinson’s Disease Insights.
-AIME 2025 (In Review).
+JCM (In Review).

 ## Acknowledgments